junit-tools-team/junit-tools/README.md

 # JUnit-Tools
 Tools around the creation and management of junit-tests.

-For detailed informatioms look at www.junit-tools.org.
+For detailed informations look at www.junit-tools.org.